SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 Evidently, headcount alone says little about a company's quality.
 But the number of employees, combined with the most recent valuation of the company, can give you some idea for how much money you stand to make if you join.

 Here's the heuristic.
-Stocks generally vest over four years, and if you stay the four years, you'll ownership of the company will amount to the following:
+Stocks generally vest over four years, and if you stay the four years, your ownership of the company will amount to the following:
 $$
 \begin{aligned}
 \text{Fraction ownership } = \frac{1}{\text{(Number of employees)}^2}